 Population projections show the major demographic shift the state is currently undergoing.
-The State Demographic Center projects that in 30 years the largest concentrations of under-20s will be in Greater Minnesota.
+The State Demographic Center projects that in 30 years the largest concentrations of under-20s will be in Greater Minnesota due to growing minority populations.

 Projected population change age 65+, 2015-2045